Posted in Insurance 30+ days ago.

 · Your Future: We create a rewarding career path and enable long-term retention by offering enhanced benefits around continuing education and professional development.
 The average employee tenure at Penn National Insurance is 14 years!

 High School Diploma, or GED required; 4-year college degree preferred.

 Continuing education in insurance-related courses such as IIA Certificate in General Insurance and Associate in Claims courses and/or Workers’ Compensation courses (PA 10, 11, 12 ,and 13) preferred.

-Minimum of 2-years experience in a workers' compensation claims handling position, such as a Claims Representative II.
+Minimum of 3-years’ experience in a property/casualty claims handling position, such as a Claims Representative II.

 Must have a good understanding of tort and state laws applicable to assigned claims, the Unfair Claims Settlement Act and insurance policy coverages and provisions.

 Must have a good understanding of terminology applicable to assigned claims; i.e., medical, legal, automotive and construction terminology.

 Good communication skills, both oral and written.

 Good inter-personal skills.